Tomyyy-1337/parallel_worker/README.md

 ```

 ## Results can be ordered
-If you want to get results in the same order as the tasks were added, use `OrderedWorker` or `OrderedCancelableWorker`.
+If you want to get results in the same order as the tasks were added, use `OrderedWorker`.

 ```rust
 use parallel_worker::prelude::*;